thelabcat/word-search-generator/README.md

 ![Screenshot](qt_main_window_screenshot.png "The main app window, Qt version")

-This program is meant to help homeschoolers and commercial teachers alike create their own custom word search puzzles for the kids (or themselves).
-Word search puzzles are really great for the mind.
+This program takes a list of words, and automatically generates a word search puzzle from them.

 This program can be set to either use only the four easier left-to-right and downward directions (not including the down-left diagonal), or to use all eight directions when generating puzzles.

 Since Python is an interpreted language, the source code can run without being compiled.
-However, to run the code, you must install Python to run it, which you can download at python.org
+However, to run the code, you must install Python, which you can download at https://python.org .
 This program is currently maintained in Python 3.14.
-If you need to use an older Python and there is a compatibility issue, let me know and I will seriously consider implementing backwards compatibility for your use case.
+If you need to use an older Python and you encounter a compatibility issue, let me know, and I will seriously consider implementing backwards compatibility for your use case.

 This program also depends on the following Python libraries:
 - [NumPy](https://pypi.org/project/numpy/)